June 5th, 2021

 Although there are many potential food triggers in any neurodivergent condition, the absolute top food trigger for ADHD is Artificial Food Coloring.

 Of all the food ingredients that may aggravate ADHD, food coloring has been studied the most and is the ingredient that is consistently shown to correlate to behavioral symptoms.
-And it’s no wonder, it’s not actually food!
+And no wonder: it’s not actually food!
 These are chemicals that are added to food in order to alter its appearance.
 And, get this…they’re made of petroleum.
 Most people can eat food coloring without noticeable reactions.
-But, they seem to adversely affect behavior in people with ADHD.
+But, about 10-15% of people experience changes in mood, hyperactivity, and/or impulsive behaviour when they consume food coloring – not ideal if you’re already dealing with ADHD.

 Why is food coloring such a common food trigger in ADHD?

-Nobody knows for certain why people with ADHD are adversely affected by food coloring, but there are typically two hypotheses:
+Nobody knows for certain but there are typically two hypotheses:

 Hypothesis #1: The Blood-Brain Barrier